WELCOME TO THE TECUMSEH FIRE RESCUE SERVICE WEBSITE

-In 2011, the department will focus on the development of organizational competencies, continuous improvement and training and education, in order to enable personnel to confidently address emerging conditions.
-To this end, the department's administration will remain concentrated on preparedness for probable emergencies, while considering and preparing for less likely but highly significant events that may impact the town and its citizens.
+In 2014, the Fire Department will focus on the development of competencies and continuous improvement in training and education within the organization.
+The Department’s administration will remain concentrated on preparedness for probable emergencies while considering and preparing for less likely but highly significant events that may impact the Town and its citizens.

-On behalf of all of our personnel I want to thank Council, the Mayor and the citizens of Tecumseh for their continued support in the coming year.
-To all Tecumseh residents, this is your fire service, please feel free to drop by and learn more from our exceptional firefighters, your friends and neighbours.
+On behalf of all our personnel I want to thank Mayor and Council and the citizens of Tecumseh for their continued support in the coming year.
+To all the Tecumseh residents—this is your fire service; please feel free to drop by and learn more from our dedicated firefighters.